Wedding Photography at Pembroke Lodge, Richmond Park

 Pembroke Lodge Wedding Venue Setting

 Wedding venue Pembroke Lodge is something else.
 Set in eleven acres of landscaped grounds, the views from the rose garden across the Thames Valley to Twickenham are fantastic, offering incredible photographic opportunities.
 The Grade II listed Georgian mansion house itself backs onto Richmond Park and presents as being in two halves.
 One side for large and the other for smaller weddings.
-Two weddings often run simultaneously, especially in the summer season.
-To ensure that both are kept separate, the venue arranges a two hour difference in arrivals time…
+Two weddings often run simultaneously, especially in summer.
+To ensure that both are kept separate, the venue arranges a two-hour difference in arrivals time…

 There is also a licensed tea rooms for thirsty visitors to the park and parking for up to 250 cars.
 The venue stays open until 12am for wedding parties in the Belvedere and 11pm for Russell Suite weddings.
 At this time, guests must leave via Richmond Gate as the rest of the park closes.
 Tickets are available to leave in cars for those wishing to collect them in the morning.